Dear Penny: I Have $20,000 in Credit Card Debt. Should I Take Out a Personal Loan?

 You’ll also free up your credit card balances for more spending.
 That could be a pro, if you need access to that resource; or a con, if you don’t want the possibility of accruing more debt.

 One con to refinancing your credit card debt into a personal loan is that your minimum monthly payment might go up.
-With credit cards, a typical minimum payment is around 2% of your balance — so maybe $400?
+With credit cards, a typical minimum payment is around 2% of your balance — so around $400.
 If you get a $20,000 personal loan with a three-year term, your payment would be more like $660 per month.
-With the latter, your debt will be eliminated at the end of three years, but with the former, you have a couple hundred dollars extra each month for other expenses.
+With the latter, your debt will be eliminated at the end of three years and you’ll pay less in interest.
+But with the former, you have a couple hundred dollars extra each month for other expenses.

 If you want to use a personal loan to refinance your credit card debt or for any other purpose, shop around to find the terms that work best for you.
 Start with a local bank or credit union, especially anywhere you already have an account.
-Use a loan calculator to get an idea of what kind of term length and monthly payment might be feasible for you (an average personal loan interest rate is around 12% right now, according to Fed data).
+Use a loan calculator to get an idea of what kind of term length and monthly payment might be feasible for you (the average 2-year personal loan interest rate is around 12%1).

-Dana Miranda is a Certified Educator in Personal Finance® and author of YOU DON’T NEED A BUDGET.
-She writes Healthy Rich, a newsletter about how capitalism impacts the ways we think, teach and talk about money.
+Dana Miranda is a Senior Content Strategist at the The Penny Hoarder, a Certified Educator in Personal Finance® and author of YOU DON’T NEED A BUDGET.